clintjedwards/tfvet/README.md

   - **utils**: Common directory for piece of code used throughout.
 - **sdk**: The software development toolkit that assists with creating rulesets and rules.

+## Drawbacks

+- The lint rules are designed to only consume one file at a time, they cannot alert on project wide errors.

 ## Author

 - **Clint Edwards** - [Github](https://github.com/clintjedwards)